KosOrKosm/dropper/README.md

 # Dropper
 Dropbox-like service in AWS.
-Creayted for CPSC 454
+Created for CPSC 454